vitorialara/ai-game-agent/README.md

 ## Issues?
 Bugs?
 Questions?

-Feel free to open an issue in this repository, or contact us in Ed thread.
+Feel free to open an issue in this repository.

-## About

-This is a class project for COMP 424, McGill University, Winter 2022.

 ## License